Learning from natural experiments

 When studying policy changes, it’s less clear how to find a control group.
 It may not be sufficient to study the same group before and after the change, as other things can change, too.
 In that case it may be impossible to deconvolute the effects of the policy change from other influences.
 You need an otherwise comparable group that does not experience the policy change.

 The 2021 Nobel Prize in economics went to three economists for their seminal work on natural experiments.
 David Card, Joshua Angrist, and Guido Imbens have all helped us understand how things work in the real world.
 Despite being decades old, Card’s findings speak to some of today’s “hot button” issues.
 Angrist and Imbens have developed a mathematical framework for determining cause and effect when it’s not possible to use strict scientific methods.
 Together, their work helps us extract the right lessons from natural experiments.
 That way we don’t have to keep doing the same things while expecting the results to be different.
+Instead, we can learn from our mistakes.

 Minimum wage and jobs